Red91K/IOC-Extractor/README.md

 - Extract IOCs from batches of threat reports
 - Generate a IOC section for reports-in-progress
 - Quickly share IOCs exported to STIX and JSON
-- Feed IOCs from the latest reports into data feeds, firewalls, IDS/IPS, etc
+- Feed IOCs from the latest reports into threat data feeds, firewalls, IDS/IPS, etc
+- (use the extractor_class.py class file to) write your own scripts!

 IOC Extractor...
 - Supports two sources: plain-text file OR website